ZeroBitzz/Cookulator-9000/README.md

 `ctrl + c` to stop server
 ## API KEY
-To get the api key, go to serpapi.com, scroll down to easy integration, and in the uri grab the api key portion An example of the .env file api key: SERP_API_KEY=32;lk2n3;423gv4l22;35k2j53vb;
+To get the api key, go to serpapi.com, scroll down to easy integration, and in the uri grab the api key portion.
+An example of the .env file api key: SERP_API_KEY=32;lk2n3;423gv4l22;35k2j53vb;

 ## development
 use `npx nodemon` while developing instead of `node app`